 John Carpenter remembers planning this memorable fight scene:

-“The fight was choreographed and planned and thought out and acted by the two of you.
+"The fight was choreographed and planned and thought out and acted by the two of you.
 When I was writing the script, I thought to myself, ‘I have Roddy Piper in my movie.’
 Roddy Piper knows how to fight.
 Why don’t I put the biggest movie fight of all time in this movie?
-We can have a fight, where Keith David and Roddy Piper can fight over one of the issues of the movie, which is the sunglasses.
+We can have a fight, where Keith David and Roddy Piper can fight over one of the movie’s issues, which is the sunglasses.
 And Keith was an actor.
 He was trained at Juilliard; he was not a street kid.
 He was not a tough guy, and you guys worked it!

-That was a really really well-constructed fight, and you guys came on the set ready to go — no stunt guys, nobody.
+That was a really, really well-constructed fight, and you guys came on the set ready to go — no stunt guys, nobody.
 It was put together with intelligence and knowledge.
 That’s the thing; you knew what you were doing.
 I couldn’t be happier with that damn fight.